Back to Insights

 The Foundation: The 25x Rule

-The most widely used framework for calculating your FIRE number is the 25x Rule, derived from the 4% Safe Withdrawal Rate (SWR) — a concept that emerged from the Trinity Study, which analysed historical market data.
+The most widely used framework for calculating your FIRE number is the 25x Rule, derived from the 4% Safe Withdrawal Rate (SWR) — a concept that emerged from the Trinity Study.

 FIRE Number = Annual Expenses × 25